bluephlavio/latest/docs/source/gettingstarted.rst

 The latest cli
 --------------

-Run mod:`latest` script from the command line:: bash
+Run :mod:`latest` script from the command line:: bash

     $ latest template data